 If I were to build a cabin in the middle of the mountains, Sundance Lodge is exactly what I would model it after.
 It’s no basic lodge but rather a cozy log cabin that brings you back to the early days on the Western Frontier.

 Decked out in western memorabilia and with a front porch overlooking the glorious river, you can relax as the sun sets over Banff National Park.
 You can book this trip with Discover Banff Tours or take a horseback trip back here.

 Halfway Lodge (Banff)

-The views from Halfway are ones I don’t get often, even with all the hiking we enjoy in the Canadian Rockies.
+The views from Halfway are ones I don’t often get, even with all the hiking we enjoy in the Canadian Rockies.
 Halfway Lodge itself is a very small and intimate cabin built in the 1920s.
-Although now it is two stories it used to only be one.
+Although now it is two stories, it used to only be one.

 Hope you find one of these cabin rentals Alberta to book for an amazing holiday!

 If you have any other questions leave a comment or see our Canadian Rockies travel guide for more articles about photography spots, lakes, hikes, and everything else.